Protolab Misu

-The PMPV MiSu is a Finnish made six-wheeled amphibious mine-resistant ambush protected armoured personnel carrier (APC) designed for the Finnish Defence Forces as a possible replacement for its XA-180-series vehicles.
+The PMPV MiSu is a Finnish made six-wheeled amphibious Mine-Resistant Ambush Protected Vehicle designed for the Finnish Defence Forces as a possible replacement for its XA-180-series vehicles.
 The first version was produced in 2015 and test production began in 2017.
 It was designed to operate with ease of use, simple structure and low-cost maintenance.
 The basic appearance and configuration of PMPV Misu is similar to most wheeled MRAPs.
 The Misu is fully amphibious.

 Development

 In 2009 Protolab Oy began planning a prototype vehicle intended as a replacement for the XA-180 vehicles used by the Finnish Army.
 In 2015 the first vehicle was sent out for field testing.
 After additional funding was received as an offset from the NASAMS deal, four vehicles are to be built.
 Two of these will be sent to the UK for testing the vehicle's functions against explosives.
 The fourth test vehicle will be the first production vehicle.
 In December 2017 the Finnish Defense Forces ordered 4 production vehicles.